 - A Principal Investigator is the individual who assumes full responsibility for a research project, including the supervision of any co-investigators, research assistants, house staff and students and assuring all study personnel adhere to federal regulations, state and local laws, institutional policies, IRB policies and procedures regarding the safety and protection of human subjects, and good clinical practice guidelines (GCP).
 [See A3 GCP within Toolkit item HRP-103a SOP: Investigator Manual All Appendices to learn more.] - An Investigator is an individual, qualified by training and experience, to perform various tasks related to the conduct of human subjects' research activities such as obtaining informed consent from subjects, interacting with subjects and communicating with the IRB and adhering to federal regulations, state and local laws, and University and IRB policies and procedures regarding the safety and protection of Humans in the research, and good clinical practice guidelines (GCP).
-[See A3 GCP within Toolkit item HRP-103a SOP: Investigator Manual All Appendices to learn more.] - FDA outlines additional responsibilities when conducting a clinical investigation of a drug, biological product, or medical device.
-[See A2 FDA within Toolkit item HRP-103a SOP: Investigator
+[See

-Manual-All Appendices to learn more.]
+A3 GCP within Toolkit item HRP-103a SOP: Investigator Manual - All Appendices to learn more.]